Emirates REIT proposes amending terms of $400 million sukuk

-Dubai-listed Emirates REIT (REIT.DI), a sharia-compliant real estate investment trust, has offered holders of its $400 million sukuk, or Islamic bonds, to exchange their notes for a new instrument, its chief executive said on Tuesday.
+DUBAI (Reuters) -Dubai-listed Emirates REIT, a sharia-compliant real estate investment trust, has offered holders of its $400 million sukuk, or Islamic bonds, to exchange their notes for a new instrument, its chief executive said on Tuesday.

 Under the proposal, unsecured sukuk would be exchanged for secured ones.
 The company is also looking to extend its credit maturity to improve its balance sheet after the impact of the COVID-19 pandemic on its operations.